hamilton8415/FreeSurfaceHydrodynamics/fshd_py/README.md

 $ pip3 install dist/*.whl
 $ fshd_motion_example
   -- OR --
-import fshd
+import fshd  # in another project
 ```

 Or, you can try it out before installing (this method will also work after installing).
-If not installing, you will need to install python prerequisites:
+If not installing, you will need to install python prerequisites manually:

 ```
 $ sudo apt update